Colon Cancer Diagnosis & Treatment at Southcoast Health

 Surgery is the most common treatment for all stages of colon cancer.
 Your doctor may also recommend the following standard treatment options:

 Catching colon cancer early offers the best chance of a cure.
 Current treatments are more effective than ever — more than one million Americans are colon cancer survivors.
-Protect your colon health or find dependable treatment for colon cancer in Fall River, Fairhaven or nearby at Southcoast Centers for Cancer Care.
+Protect your colon health or find dependable treatment for colon cancer in Fall River, Fairhaven at the Southcoast Health Cancer Centers.

 Southcoast Health offers an experienced team of surgeons, physicians and staff with a specialty in cancer care, including colon cancer, in southeastern Massachusetts and Rhode Island.